karanpratapsingh/system-design/README.md

 For caching, we will follow the classic [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) also known as the 80/20 rule.
 This means that 80% of the requests are for 20% of the data, so we can cache around 20% of our requests.

-Since we get around 4K read or redirection requests each second, this translates into 350M requests per day.
+Since we get around 4K read or redirection requests each second.
+This translates into 350M requests per day.

 $$
 4000 \space URLs/second \times 24 \space hours \times 3600 \space seconds = \sim 350 \space million \space requests/day